ecbme4040/e4040-2020FALL-PROJECT-CRKY-CJR2198/README.md

 The notebooks in the base contain experiments referenced in the project report (though not exhaustive).

 # Generation / Paper Reproduction Notebooks

-ImageNet-1K CIFAR-10 Classification - I train a DCGAN on the ImageNet-1K dataset then use the descriminator as a feature extractor on CIFAR-10 and classify the images with an L2-SVM
+ImageNet-1K CIFAR-10 Classification - I train a DCGAN on the ImageNet-1K dataset then use the descriminator as a feature extractor on CIFAR-10 and classify the images with an L2-
+SVM

-Generate ImageNet Images - Demonstrate ImageNet1k image generation with a trained DCGAN Generate Face Images - Demonstration of facial image generation and vector arithmetic with trained DCGAN
+Generate ImageNet Images - Demonstration of ImageNet1k image generation with a trained DCGAN

+Generate Face Images - Demonstration of facial image generation and vector arithmetic with trained DCGAN

 # Training and Generation Notebooks

-CelebA 128x128 - Scaling DCGAN architectures to higher resolutions CelebA 64x64 - Sample of runs at 64x64 resolution with varying architectures CelebA 32x32 - Sample of runs at 32x32 resolution with varying architectures
+CelebA 128x128 - Scaling DCGAN architectures to higher resolutions

+CelebA 64x64 - Sample of runs at 64x64 resolution with varying architectures

+CelebA 32x32 - Sample of runs at 32x32 resolution with varying architectures

 # MNIST DCGANs as Labeled Image Generators